HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Details of Floorplan Conditioning

-Subsequently, we use cross-attention at the ray-level where each pixel feature the in $\rvz_j^n$ is the query and the layout features along the ray are the keys and values, meaning the attention for each ray is performed independently.
-To illustrate the operation we added the batch dimension $B$ and use \verb|einops|~\cite{rogozhnikov2022einops} notation: where \verb|MHA()| is multihead attention layer.
-The layout information injection is applied in the first block of each feature level in the Unet blocks of the base diffusion model.
-Note that each level operates at a different resolution, so this amounts to injecting the encoded floorplan at different scales.
+Subsequently, we use cross-attention at the ray-level where each pixel feature the in $\diffusionlatent_j^n$ is the query and the floorplan features along the ray are the keys and values, meaning the attention for each ray is performed independently.
+To illustrate the operation, we add the batch dimension $B$ and use \verb|einops|~\citep{rogozhnikov2022einops} notation: where \verb|MHA()| is the multihead attention.
+The floorplan information is incorporated in the first block of each feature level in the UNet blocks of the image diffusion model.
+Since each level operates at a different resolution, this process effectively injects the encoded floorplan at multiple scales.

-In the design described above, we choose to inject into each pixel the information from a single ray while alternatively, a receptive field with kernel size $K > 1$ provides more spatial information.
-We argue that the quadratic growth $O(K^2)$ of the sequence length of keys and values is expensive for the attention operation while the local information exchange between pixels can be handled in the convolution layers of the network.
-Furthermore, attention to intersection points from a single ray omits the requirement of using 3D positions for these points, which depend on an arbitrary world coordinate, since the depth along the ray is enough to differentiate these points.
-We also use the height with respect to the floor for the position because the up direction is a well-defined canonical direction for the indoor scene and the height may help the model decide the visible object along the ray